tharaneedharan/in-app-notification-system/README.md

   * In that the admin can Send notifications to the selected set of students in the Send Notification division by providing the required informations as mentioned in that.

 ## Adding Students
-  In this portal, n number of students and admins ca be added with the register page found in the login page.
+  In this portal, n number of students and admins can be added with the register page found in the login page.

 ## Contributors
   * Tharaneedharan K (Sri Ramakrishna Engineering College, Coimbatore)